Jūjika no Rokunin: Main

 A kind-hearted high-school boy whose parents were killed and younger brother hospitalized by childhood bullies when he was only 12-years-old, leading him down a path of vengeance on the five.
 Shun Uruma was bullied by five classmates when he was in elementary school.
 The abuse was so horrific that it left Shun Uruma physically and mentally scarred.
 Despite this, he vows to avenge his parents' death and younger brother's comatose on the bullies who have made his life horrible during his high school years.
 He succeeded in killing four of them and planned on taking down Kyou himself, but the mastermind had formed new allies and was revealed to be the leader of a cult called the Revolution Club, shocking Uruma.
 After his deadly match with Kyou, he failed to kill the leader of the bullies, who had escaped with Andou, Jun, and Momoki from the gym as he is arrested for the murder of Anzai Zenichi for 5 years.
 Following his imprisonment, 21-year-old Uruma lost his memories due to Jun's assassination attempt before he meets Kitami who recruits him in his organization, "Juujika-san".
+He finally kills Kyou but dies from the poison Momoki injected him.